Def Leppard, Slipknot and Tool headline Donnington Park this June.

-Cardi B, George Ezra and Solange lead the huge Parklife 2019 line-up, which will also welcome The Streets, Migos, Khalid, Disclosure and Mark Ronson, Major Lazer Soundsystem, Christine & The Queens and more.
+Cardi B, George Ezra and Solange headline Parklife 2019, while other names on the bill include The Streets, Migos, Khalid, Disclosure and Mark Ronson, Major Lazer Soundsystem, Christine & The Queens, DAVE and more.

 The festival returns to Manchester’s Heaton Park on Saturday 8 and Sunday 9 June 2019, offering the largest metropolitan festival in the UK.